3M Military Earplugs Lawsuit Lawyers

-Riddle & Brantley is evaluating these claims and seeking compensation for service men and women who have suffered from a serious hearing injury while using the earplugs during active military deployment or training.
+Riddle & Brantley is evaluating these claims and seeking compensation for servicemen and women who have suffered from a serious hearing injury while using the earplugs during active military deployment or training from 2003 to 2015.

 Facts About the 3M Military Earplug Lawsuits

 Between the years of 2003 and 2015, millions of service members were issued Combat Arms Earplugs for training and the battlefield by 3M Corporation.
 Unfortunately, millions are at risk of hearing injuries due to exposure to damaging sound levels when the earplugs would loosen unexpectedly.
-Those specifically impacted would have fought in the following battles:
+Those specifically impacted may have served in the following combat operations:

 - War of Afghanistan